 At-Home Whitening Kits: You can buy kits at your local drugstore.
 Keep in mind that teeth may become sensitive, a side effect that usually goes away after the bleaching period is over.
 If your gums become irritated, talk with your dentist.

 Whitening Toothpaste or Mouth Rinse: Some toothpastes and mouth rinses help whiten teeth.
-Read the label to make sure you use these products correctly.
+Follow the instructions on the label.
 Some people develop sensitive teeth if they use whitening toothpastes.

 Professional Tooth Whitening: If you have your teeth bleached at a dentist's office, it may take one or more visits.
 The dentist will put a protective gel or rubber shield on your gums and then apply a bleaching agent to your teeth.
-Sometimes lasers or lights are used to enhance the whitening process.
+They may use lasers or lights to enhance the whitening process.

-Remember, proper tooth care can help keep your teeth bright.
-So eat, drink, and be merry -- and brush your teeth regularly.
+Proper tooth care can help keep your teeth bright.
+So eat, drink, be merry -- and brush your teeth regularly.